Murray Ball: Footrot Flats

 and New Zealand's first feature-length animated film, Footrot Flats: The Dog's Tale (1986).
 Footrot Flats characters include Wal, Dog, Cooch, Cheeky Hobson, Aunt Dolly, Horse, Pongo, Rangi, Charlie, Major, Jess and the Murphy family of Irish and Hunk and Spit.

 Footrot Flats features several remarkable traits: its expansive created-universe, complete with ancillary characters, things and places; the fact that the characters slowly but perceptibly age and mature throughout the twenty-year run of the comic; and the gradual encroachment of political themes over the years (particularly environmentalism and gentle parodies of feminism).

 Ball said he wanted his cartoons to have an impact.
 "The heart of a cartoon is the idea, an artist can create a painting, hang it on the wall and be satisfied with what he has achieved even if no-one else sees it.
 In cartooning, you must get a human reaction to the idea.
 The task of the cartoonist is to translate his idea into a drawing that will have impact".
+He ceased drawing the cartoon in 1994.